-The RACI matrix details the responsible contacts for services and deliverables identified in the project.
-The vendor will include a RACI matrix in the initial Staffing Management Plan and provide updates to the RACI for each of the new vendors and PRMP project personnel as they are identified for both the initial release and the stabilization and enhancement period.
-The RACI matrix documents the responsible, accountable, consulted, and informed roles and individuals.
-The RACI matrix is due 30 days after contract start.
+As such, the vendor will include a RACI matrix in the initial Staffing Management Plan and provide updates to the RACI for each of the new vendors and PRMP project personnel as they are identified for both the initial release and the stabilization and enhancement period.

-Vendors should use the framework and include key roles from vendor and PRMP as demonstrated in Table 6.
+The RACI matrix, as described in Section 2.0 Roles & Responsibilities, documents the responsible, accountable, consulted, and informed roles and individuals.
+The vendor should use this framework to identify the project task area and include key roles from vendor and PRMP as demonstrated in Table 5.